z4gon/cg-shaping-shaders-unity/README.md

 ![Parametrized Smoothstep](./docs/6-2.gif)

 ## Circle
-- Use `length` to return a white pixel when the position of the pixel in object space is within the `_Radius`.
+- Use `length()` to return a white pixel when the position of the pixel in object space is within the `_Radius`.
+- `step()` to have 1 when outside the circle.
+- Substract from 1 to invert the meaning, now 1 means inside the circle, multiply the final color by this.

 ```c
 fixed4 frag (v2f i) : SV_Target